 Outcomes

+Data transformation was only used for two outcomes, The SIS Emotion and Communication scales at T3, which were skewed towards lower scores.
+These were transformed by squaring (score**2).
+All others were close to normal distribution.

 Groups were well matched in terms of baseline characteristics and T1 scores on the outcomes of interest (tables 2 and 3).
 97% of participants completed all items on outcome measures at baseline, except for the Adult Dispositional Hope Scale, where full completion was only 86.5% and Recovery Locus of Control Scale where full completion was 77%.
 Participants reported these measures as difficult to understand and too long.

 Change from baseline